silas-zhen/monolithos-plugin/README.md

 - **Select any text** → a floating mini bar appears with quick actions
 - **Press `Cmd+J` without selection** → the full action menu opens at your cursor

-**9 AI actions**: Crystallize, Refine, Expand, Translate, Boardroom, Summarize, Extract Actions, Delegate*, and Gamma.
+**9 AI actions**: Crystallize, Refine, Expand, Translate, Boardroom, Summarize, Extract Actions, Delegate, and Gamma.
 Plus a freeform text input — type anything and ask the AI directly.

 Results stream into your document with a typewriter effect.
 Works on desktop and mobile (persistent keyboard toolbar on mobile).

-*\*Delegate routes to Blackstone Direct Line — coming in a future update.*

 | Desktop | Mobile |
 |:----:|:----:|